apache/tvm/docs/dev/index.rst

 Target Translation
 ~~~~~~~~~~~~~~~~~~

 The target translation phase transforms an IRModule to the corresponding target executable format.
 For backends such as x86, ARM, we will use the LLVM IRBuilder to build in-memory LLVM IR.
 We can also generate source-level languages such as CUDA C and OpenCL.
-Finally, we also support the direct translation of a relay function(sub-graph) to external code generators.
-Importantly, we want to keep the target translation as lightweight as possible and perform most of the lowerings before target translation.
+Finally, we support the direct translation of a Relay function (sub-graph) for external code generators.
+Importantly, the final code generation phase should be lightweight as possible with the vast majority of transformations and lowering performed before target translation.
 We also provide a Target structure to specify the compilation target.
 The transformations before the target translation phase can also be affected by the target — for example, a target's vector length would change the vectorization behavior.

 Runtime Execution
 ~~~~~~~~~~~~~~~~~

-The main goal of tvm's runtime is to provide a minimum set of APIs to allow a user to load and execute the compiled artifact in their language of choice, including python, c++, rust, go, java, and javascript.
-The code snippet below shows such an example in python:
+The main goal of TVM's runtime is to provide a minimal API for loading and executing the compiled artifact in a language of their choice, including Python, C++, Rust, Go, Java, and JavaScript.
+The code snippet below shows such an example in Python:

 .. code-block:: python